The French Emigres

 Historic New York

 After Napoleon's fall in 1815, a new wave of refugees came to the region, including Joseph Bonaparte, the emperor's brother and erstwhile King of Naples and Sicily and Spain.
 While staying at Lake Bonaparte, he entertained fellow emigres and plotted to rescue Napoleon from exile.
 But pioneering life was not easy, and few emigres remained after Europe became more tranquil.

 Permanent settlement expanded about 1820 with an influx of New Englanders attracted to the timber and mineral resources.
-Lacking good transportation, the region developed slowly.
-Today, the rugged country and the lakes and streams afford excellent opportunities for recreation.
+Lacking good transportation, the region developed

 Erected 1963 by Education Department, State of New York, & the NYS Thruway Authority.

 Marker series.
 This marker is included in the Historic New York marker series.

 Location.
 44° 6.268′ N, 75° 24.562′ W. Marker is in Bonaparte, New York, in Lewis County.
 Marker is on New York State Route 3 west of Richardson Rd, on the right when traveling east.
 This is the first parking area on Rte.
 3 east of Watertown.
 If headed west on Rte.
 3, it's shortly after the road signs for the shores of Lake Bonaparte.
 It is marked from both directions a mile out as "Parking Area."
 So that if you follow the above directions, it can't be missed.
 Touch for map.
 Marker is in this post office area: Harrisville NY 13648, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
 Railroad Depot (approx. 5.4 miles away); Civil War Memorial (approx. 11.7 miles away).